DarknessFX/PhotoModeFX/README.md

 If you like the features, you can migrate BP_PhotoModeFX to other projects (UE4 will migrate any dependencies too), add BP_PhotoModeFX to your main level and test on your project.

 # Versioning
 v0.2 - Added 3DPhoto (for Facebook) capture and settings.
-Small fix on camera detection for pawns without camera component. v0.1 - Alpha released.
+Small fix on camera detection for pawns without camera component.<br/>
+v0.1 - Alpha released.

 ## TODO

-- Lots of features are under construction until full release.
+- Lots of features are under construction until full release.<br/>
 - Files and instructions to install as Engine Template / "Add Feature or Content Pack".

 ## Credits